xwnjnu/key-promoter-fork/README.md

 Additional Features / Modifications
 -----------------------------------
 * Statistics are persisted and thereby not deleted when closing the IDE.
-* The file used is $HOME\keypromoterstats.csv.
-Further statistics can be obtained from this file, e.g. which shortcuts you do not use the most.
-Thereby, it is more obvious which shortcut combinations are worth learning for you to increase your personal efficiency.
+* Thereby, it is more obvious which shortcut combinations are worth learning for you to increase your personal efficiency.
-(e.g.
-`cat ~/keypromoterstats.csv | sort -n -k 2 -r`)

 Credits and License of the Key Promoter Plugin